eelisee/bandit_playground/docs/instructions_to_change_configuration.md

 ---

 ### Step 3: Save and Validate Changes
 1. After making changes, save the `config.py` file.
+Then run the simulation again via `simulation.py` file.
+You do not have to make any changes there.
 2. Run a short test simulation to ensure the new configuration is correctly loaded and there are no import or logic errors.
-3. Check that all paths and combinations are generated as expected under the `.../data` folder.
+3. Check that all paths and combinations are generated as expected under the `/data` folder.